 There were 3,531 finishers in the twelve races and 30% of these (1,043) were women.
 Female participation ranged from 16% to 37%.
 The three events with the highest participation rates were:

 The first two races are organised by Threshold Trail Series.
 Race to the Stones has grown considerably.
 Its number of finishers has increased nearly four-fold from 231 in 2015 to 895 in 2018.
 In that time female participation increased nearly seven-fold from 49 women in 2015 (21% of participants) to 324 last year (36% of participants).
 From looking at the race website, my impression is that the organisers have taken steps to make their events appealing to women and more inclusive.
 The home page has plenty of pictures of women, including older women and includes the statement “You can choose to run it, jog it or walk it.”

-How many women over 50 are participating in ultras?
+How many female ultrarunners over 50 take part in ultras?

 Of the 1,043 female finishers in the twelve ultra races, 201 were over 50.
 These 201 runners included 26 women in the v60 category and none older than v60.
 19% of female finishers were 50-plus.

 The races with the highest proportion of female finishers aged 50-plus were: